 "What do you mean by that?"

-"I just meant that a man of your size and fighting skills would be a dangerous man to have angry at you.
-I didn't mean anything by it," she said, looking away now, biting her lip, hoping, once more, that he didn't take offense.
+"I just meant that a man of your size and background would be a dangerous man to have angry at you."
+She shrugged her shoulders, trying to appear casual about it.
+"I didn't mean anything by it."

-"My size and skills don't mean anything," he said, his voice neutral, now.
-"Never judge someone by how they look or their particular skill set."
+"My size and my background don't mean anything," he said, his voice neutral, now.
+"You should never judge someone by how they look, or by what their particular skill set happens to be."
 He was quiet a moment.
-"You know my combat skills.
+"You've seen my combat skills firsthand.
 You probably know I'm also a skilled marksman.
-That was probably in my file somewhere, wasn't it?"
+That was probably in this file you have, wasn't it?"

 Wordlessly, he gestured towards the piano that sat across the room.